Dipenbhatt03/py-db/README.md

 Implemented the improvements listed in 2nd pr
 1. Enabling file descriptor for the database file to do io rather than opening closing it all time
 2. Implemented avl tree
-3. Updated table page layout, by saving offset of root row, coz in avl tree root row might change during rebalancing
+3. Updated table page layout, by saving offset of root row, coz in avl tree root row might change during re-balancing
 4. Added helper method to Row Class
 5. Added SmallInt col to represent 2 bit integer and updated IntCol to inherit from int class
 6. Fixed and updated test to validate all rotations of AVL tree